abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 *Context Map* is the important part of *Domain Driven Design*.
 It demonstrates the integration points and the flow of data between *Bounded Context*s. *Bounded Context*s are not independent.
 In fact, a system cannot exist without the interaction between its components.
 In this article I will describe the *Context Map*.

-A *Context Map* defines a relationship between two *Bounded Context*.
+A *Context Map* defines a relationship between two *Bounded Contexts*.
 The relationship is influenced by the present state of the domain, technical and organizational concerns.

 The relationship between *Bounded Context*s causes the relationship between teams.